 > User experience is dynamic – With changing usage circumstances and changes to individual systems, the experience gets modified.

 > User experience is measurable.
-Commonly used metrices across the industry are effectiveness, efficiency, expedience and error-preventability
+Commonly used matrices across the industry are effectiveness, efficiency, expedience, and error-preventability

 Making it to the next level in User Design